Education

 December 4, 2023

-As the SVP of Product Strategy at SmithRx, I've been closely following Cigna’s announcement about their new “cost plus” pharmacy network.
+As the SVP of Product Strategy at SmithRx, I've closely followed Cigna’s announcement about their new “cost plus” pharmacy network.
 On the surface, this seems like a move towards greater transparency in drug pricing.
-But after digging a bit deeper, there are several aspects of this strategy that raise important considerations.
+But after digging a bit deeper, several aspects of this strategy raise important considerations.

 Understanding the Nuances of the Cost Plus Model